rust-stuco/lectures/week2/slides.md

 ![bg right:25% 75%](../images/ferris_does_not_compile.svg)

-The Rust compiler guarantees that references will never be invalid, which means it will not dangling references.
+The Rust compiler guarantees that references will never be invalid, which means it will not allow dangling references.

 ```rust
 fn main() {